 About half the time it is used, possibly more, the word “law” is nothing more than a Jedi mind trick.
 There is nothing noble, righteous, or even ‘conservative’ about it.
-It’s a way for you to be abused via ignorance and inertia.
+It’s a way for you to be abused via confusion and inertia.

-We’ve all seen this trick in action, of course.
-It’s very common.
 And, sadly, more or less all of us have fallen (or rather, were pushed) into it at some point.
 That complicates things because people generally don’t like to admit their errors.

 Nearly all of us have been taught, repetitively, to “respect the law,” and because of those teachings, nearly all of us have decided certain things must be right, simply because they were “the law.”

 It’s important to be clear on this: To uncritically, reflexively obey is not respect… it is to hold “the law” above reason… above reality.
-That, in simple terms, is worship.

 Saying, “Everyone else did it too,” makes this no better.